The Church is suffering her worst crisis since the Protestant Reformation

 Pope John Paul was one of the most traveled world leaders in history, visiting 129 countries.
 He beatified 1,340 and canonized 483 people, more than the combined total of his predecessors during the preceding five centuries.
 His World Youth Days drew many thousands of the JP II Generation, a generation almost completely lost to the Faith, but it was a good show.

 John Paul taught an “easy & nice” Catholicism as sexual norms were collapsing and marriages failing.
-Thousands of illicit annulments continued to be granted.
+Thousands of illicit annulments continued to be granted and most Catholic parents used contraceptives.
 “Easy & nice” Catholicism became popular as bishops, pastors and laity followed John Paul’s lead.
 They were led to believe that John Paul’s views were guided by the Spirit because of his popularity and the large crowds that he drew.
-Being a Faithful Catholic was no longer necessary to attain salvation because “Mercy” would save all.
+Being a Faithful Catholic was no longer necessary to attain salvation because “Mercy” would now save all.

 The Scandal of Assisi. – The teaching of the Church for centuries condemned the active participation of Christians in the prayers of false religions.
 That did not stop John Paul from inviting 43 religious groups, some pagan, to pray with him for peace at Assisi in 1986.
 He turned the search for Christian unity into a general convergence of world religions.
 He gave ear to heretics, schismatic, apostates and pagans who had repudiated the teachings of Christ’s Church.